Sydney Opera House Cahill walk

 The observation deck on the Cahill Walk is directly above Circular Quay Station.

-If you have less than 90 minutes left on the clock, double back the way you came and spend some time exploring the other side of the foreshore and under the Harbour Bridge.
+Less than 90 minutes left?
+Double back and spend time exploring the foreshore and area under the Harbour Bridge.

-Now double back into the Rocks and wander the back streets for half an hour before returning to the station if there is time to pop into the MCA Rooftop Cafe for a flat white with a view.
+Now double back into the Rocks and wander the back streets for half an hour before returning to the station if there is time to pop into the MCA Cafe at Tallawoladah for a drink with a view.

 If all these suggestions have you scared of getting lost, you could always head straight to Opera Bar for a quick lunch and sit soaking in the view till it is time to head back to the station.

 This itinerary will show you Sydney’s icons in all their glory.
-Take the train to Circular Quay and follow the walkway to the Opera House.
-Enter the gate to the Royal Botanical Gardens and continue along the path that hugs the cove.
-In the end, you come to Mrs Macquarie Point, and from here you can capture the postcard Sydney view.
+First, take the train to Circular Quay and follow the walkway to the Opera House.
+Then, enter the gate to the Royal Botanical Gardens and continue along the path that hugs the cove.
+Eventually, you come to Mrs Macquarie Point, and from here you can capture the postcard Sydney view.

 Postcard view Sydney from Mrs Macquarie's Point